Greenheart/talks/2024-04-11-chalmers-entrepreneurship/slides.md

 <v-click>

-## 2. Let's co-create a sustainable future!
+## 2. Case study: Greenheart Co-operative

-A workshop about exploring our visions for the future - and how we can create it together.
+Thrive in life while doing good in the world.

 </v-click>

 <v-click>

-## 3. Case study: Greenheart Co-operative
+## 3. Let's co-create a sustainable future!

-Creating a community of practice where we thrive in life while doing meaningful work.
+Let's explore our visions for the future - and how we can realize them.

 </v-click>